aaronsaray/aaronsaray.com/content/blog/please-use-public-accessors-in-your-object-oriented-programming.markdown

 - php
 - programming
 ---
 I really hate to see people accessing and designing objects with public attributes.
 So many times I've seen this backfire.
-Lets take a few examples and see why this matters:
+Let's take a few examples and see why this matters:

 <!--more-->

-### The Simple Book Class
+## The Simple Book Class

-Well first, lets say we're dealing with books.
+Well first, let's say we're dealing with books.
 We need to know the title, author and the page count.
 We want to store this in an object.
 So, we create an instance of the book, and then want to print out the information about it.
 In this example, we're just hard setting the values - not actually performing a query.

 **Bad Example**